dream189free/latex-action/README.md

 # latex-action

-Forked from [xu-cheng/latex-action](https://github.com/xu-cheng/latex-action) and added some zh_CN support.
+Forked from [HermitSun/latex-action](https://github.com/HermitSun/latex-action) and added dreamclass support.

 APIs are the same.
 The following docs are copied from the origin repo.